NiklausMeier/HB_CE_microsimulation/README.md

 •	**fun_discounting.R:** This function multiplies undiscounted outcomes (life-years, QALYS, and costs) with the discount factor for that cycle to calculate the discounted outcome.

  *Functions to analyze results:*
-•	**fun_results.R:** this function summarizes and saves the results of the model into a separate data frame.
+•	**fun_results.R:** This function summarizes and saves the results of the model into a separate data frame.
 It also calculates incremental QALYs, costs, NMB, and ICER.
 It can be run in two modes: “simulation” and “patient”.
   **Simulation:** This mode saves the results of each simulation, aggregated from all patients in that simulation.
 This is especially important for the probabilistic analysis due to memory constraints when simulating a large number of patients.
   **Patient:** This mode saves the results of each patient, across all simulations.
 For this to work properly, the function must be run after each individual simulation.
 •	**fun_diagnostics.R:** This function tracks the cumulative means of outcomes (across patients or simulations) and checks whether their values are reaching a stable convergence.
 •	**fun_diagnostics_plots.R:** This function generates plots for the cumulative means from the diagnostics to check for convergence visually.
 •	**fun_tornado.R:** This function generates a tornado plot based on a univariate sensitivity analysis from the “05A_univariate_sensitivity_analysis.R” script.
 For this, the user must input the results of the sensitivity analysis, the outcome which should be analyzed, and the baseline values of the results.

+ *Functions to individualize treatment via decision rules:*
+•	**fun_opt_treat.R:** This function generates the data structure needed for the decision rules.
+It also determines optimal treatment assignment based on counterfactuals for each individual patient, based on QALYs, costs, or NMB.
+•	**fun_LASSO.R:** This function analyzes the microsimulation data via LASSO regression and determines optimal treatment assignment based on this regression.
+•	**fun_policy_tree.R:** This function generates a policy tree based on the microsimulation data.
+•	**fun_rpart.R:** This function analyzes the microsimulation data via recursive partitioning and determines the optimal treatment assignment based on classification tree
+•	**fun_var_combinations.R:** This function creates a matrix of all possible variable combinations of all thresholds found in the recursive partitioned decision tree.
+In this matrix, each row is one combination of unique values for each decision node in the tree.
+•	**fun_rpart_prob.R:** This function analyzes the input parameter uncertainty of the decision rules from recursive partitioning, based on the probabilistic analysis.

 An example of the R code utilizing these functions in order for the deterministic analysis would look like this: